-This is the largest resort on the Dalmatia Coast with eight on-property restaurants and bars along the seafront, which feature a wide variety of dishes.
-At the Diocletian Spa, located in front of a beautiful expanse of sea views, you can relax and enjoy a variety of treatments.
-Families with children will appreciate the children’s club, as well as the family suites, which are perfectly suited to accommodate the whole family.
+This is the largest resort on the Dalmatia Coast, with eight on-property restaurants and bars along the seafront, which feature a wide variety of dishes.
+At the Diocletian Spa, located in front of a beautiful expanse of sea views, you can relax and enjoy various treatments.
+Families with children will appreciate the children’s club and the family suites, which are perfectly suited to accommodate the whole family.

 12. Hotel Excelsior – Dubrovnik, Croatia

-There are a number of reasons to stay at Hotel Excelsior, including the fantastic sea view and the proximity to the medieval old town of Dubrovnik.
+There are several reasons to stay at Hotel Excelsior, including the fantastic sea view and the proximity to the medieval old town of Dubrovnik.

 Since 1913, Excelsior has hosted several famous guests such as Queen Elizabeth II, Sir Roger Moore, and Francis Ford Coppola.
 It consists of the original Villa Odak building and a modern annex, all built on a steep slope.
 The hotel has just undergone a major renovation that presents a new level of luxury.